Khanewal: Climate

-Demography
+Demographics

+Population

+According to 2023 census, Khanewal had a population of 281,890.
 The population of Khanewal district was 2,068,000 in the 1998 Census.
 In the 2005 Economic Survey the population was reported at 2,376,000 with a growth rate of 2.4%.
-In 2015 the population of Khanewal khanewal was estimated to be 2,941,000.
+In 2015 the population of Khanewal was estimated to be 2,941,000.

-According to the census of 1998, Punjabi is the most widely spoken first language of the khanewal, accounting for % of the population.
+According to the census of 1998, Punjabi is the most widely spoken first language of Khanewal, accounting for % of the population.
 Urdu was the native language of 7.8%, Saraiki – of 5.8% and Pashto – of 1.1%.

 Urdu is the language spoken and understood by all.
-The main tribes and clans include: Niazi Afghans, Seoul, Daduana, Kamboh, Matyana, Gujjar, Doltana, Sahu, Rajputs (Rana), Rajpoot Dhudhi, Awan, Sheikh, Jatt, Bucha, Nikyana Sial, Siyal, Arain, Bhati, Baloch, Khokhars Mayo Solgi (jutt) and toru.
+The main tribes and clans include: Niazi, Seoul, Daduana, Kamboh, Matyana, Gujjar, Doltana, Sahu, Rajputs (Rana), Rajpoot Dhudhi, Awan, Sheikh, Jatt, Bucha, Nikyana Sial, Siyal, Arain, Bhati, Baloch, Khokhars Mayo Solgi (jutt) and toru.

-Education in Khanewal
+Education

 The education system in Khanewal is formulated along specific modern, religious, cultural, social, psychological, commerce and scientific injunctions.
 The current literacy rate of khanewal is 39.9%.
 The standard national system of education is mainly inspired from the British system.
 The system also aims to imbibe a secular outlook among the students with the awareness of the rich cultural heritage of Pakistan.
 Khanewal has a wide range of schools, colleges and universities that caters to diverse streams.

 The system is divided into five levels: primary (grades one through five); middle (grades six through eight); high (grades nine and ten, leading to the Secondary School Certificate); intermediate (grades eleven and twelve, leading to a Higher Secondary School Certificate); and university programs leading to graduate and advanced degrees.

 Khanewal, like majority of the cities in Pakistan has both public and private educational institutions from primary to university level.
 Most educational institutions are gender based from primary to university level.

 All academic education institutions are the responsibility of the provincial governments.
 The federal government mostly assists in curriculum development, accreditation and some financing of research.